Climdyn/qgs/documentation/source/files/general_information.rst

 General Information
 ===================

-qgs is a Python 2-layer `quasi-geostrophic`_ channel model on a `beta-plane`_ for the atmosphere, coupled to a simple land or `shallow-water`_ ocean component beneath.
+qgs is a Python implementation of an atmospheric model for midlatitudes.
+It models the dynamics of a 2-layer `quasi-geostrophic`_ (QG) channel atmosphere on a `beta-plane`_, coupled to a simple land or `shallow-water`_ ocean component.

 Installation
 ------------